alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 He cannot find any tree trunks this long, so a more complex structure with many layers is required.
 This takes forever and he is not really happy with the result.
-Also it is now taller than a cow, so the cattle need a cumbersome tapered structure at the ends to be able to climb it.
+Also the bridge is now almost as tall than a cow, so the cattle need a cumbersome tapered structure at the ends to be able to climb it.
 Meanwhile costs skyrocket due to the insane amounts of wood and labor required.